hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Images/carrier-grade.dashboard.images.delete.md

 3. In the **Images** screen, click **Project** to display all images associated with your project.

-4. In the **Images** screen, click the check box next to the image name you want to delete.
-To select all images, click the check box next to **Image Name** the top row of the image list.
+4. In the **Images** screen, for the image you want to delete, click the arrow icon in the **Actions** menu and select **Delete**.

-5. Click **Delete** to delete the image.
+	To delete multiple images, click the check box next to name of each image to delete.
+Click **Delete Images**.

-6. The image is no longer available.
+5. The image is no longer available.
 Any instances launched from the deleted instance are not affected.

 <p><a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a></p>